HOME • CV • RESEARCH • PEOPLE

 LAB FOCUS

 Our lab studies how environmental changes affect ecosystems from the Arctic tundra to the Chihuahuan Desert.
 We also do basic scientific research on how these ecosystems function.
 Our work crosses several subdisciplines in ecology including biogeochemistry, soil ecology, plant ecophysiology, and global change.
 These fields are currently undergoing a transformation in methods, which will allow you as a student to make a true contribution to the exploration of a vast frontier of knowledge.
-Studies of soils in particular have historically been limited by frustrating and difficult-to-use methods, but that is changing right now.
+Studies of soils have historically been limited by frustrating and difficult-to-use methods, but that is changing right now.
 With access to new data-rich methods and instrument advances, we are now getting a firsthand look at how plants, soil organisms and the soil matrix interact.
 For more information on current projects, please see this page.

 INCLUSION

-Inclusion is a core value in my lab group and we have a track record of being a team that includes many students from backgrounds that are traditionally underrepresented in science such as first-generation college students, women, and minorities.
-Being at UTEP, we naturally have many Mexican-American, Mexican, and other Hispanic students who have been major contributors to all lab projects.
+Inclusion is a core value in my lab group, and we have a track record of being a team that includes many students from backgrounds that are traditionally underrepresented in science such as first-generation college students, women, and minorities.
+Being at UTEP, we naturally have many Mexican American, Mexican, and other Hispanic students who have been major contributors to all lab projects.
 I also strongly support women in the lab and in science.
 For example, graduate students in the lab have started pods of the 500 Women Scientists group in Moab and El Paso.
 If you are a member of an underrepresented group, please be especially encouraged to apply, or just reach out for career advice.

 FUNDING